 While this move allowed many people to continue working who would not have been able to, if your office chose to do this, it means that you will have to account for all of that equipment.
 Some of it may need to be reinstalled into their workstation upon their return before they can begin working from their normal location again.
 If you need to stagger arrivals in order to give IT the time they need to get every workstation back up and running, consider doing so.

 For example, it is possible that you may have to continue to adhere to social distancing of at least six feet, which might mean that only some of your employees can come back to the office right away, or you might have to implement new sanitation or hygiene policies as required by the law in your location.
-Even if these are not required, they may be helpful for employee health and peace of mind.
+Even if these are not required, they may be helpful for employee health and peace of mind if you simply buy some hand sanitizer in bulk and other health and hygiene products to have in the office.

 Plan ahead, and create any new policies or programs as necessary to accommodate the new normal.